Enuni5/my_first_42App/README.md

 At the ```app.listen(3000, () => {console.log("El servidor está inicializado en el puerto 3000");```
 we can change the port number at which we want the app to "listen"

-You can test your app:
+We can test our app running it at the console:

 ```
 node app.js